Heat Networks Zoning Pilot

 Details

-The first outputs from this pilot are available and can be used to identify where heat networks exist and/or are highly likely to grow or be built out in the future.
+- identify where, within the 28 pilot locations, heat networks exist and/or are highly likely to grow or be built out in the future

 Lessons from the pilot have been used to inform the development of Heat Network Zoning Policy.
-Once the response to the heat network zoning consultation is published we will be updating the methodology to reflect the final policy position, expand it to cover all of England, undertake detailed quality assurance of the model, and launch a digital product to allow stakeholders to view potential zones on a map.
+Once the response to the heat network zoning consultation is published, we will be updating the methodology to reflect the final policy position, undertake detailed quality assurance of the model and launch a web-based interface to allow stakeholders to view potential zones on a map.
+In the interim a selection of maps developed through this pilot are now available via the links at the top and bottom of this page.
+Should local government decide to designate a heat network zone, an organisation will need to be identified to design, install and operate the district heat network.
+Through this pilot more detailed reports have been developed for the pilot locations to illustrate the type of information that could be made available to a heat network developer at this point in time.

 Background